CERN's Future Large Hadron Collider and Scientific Prospects

 Content type: Page

 The InterTryp Joint Research Unit is developing a "One Health" approach within the broader context of eliminating these neglected tropical diseases.
-It conducts research at various scales (gene, molecule, individual, locality, country, region) to better understand the pathogen system and assess the associated risks.
+It conducts research at various scales—genetic, molecular, individual, local, national, and regional—to better understand the pathogenic system and assess the associated risks.
 In the longer term, it studies the mechanisms of co-evolution between parasites, vectors, and symbionts, and mammalian hosts (animals and humans) in relation to environmental changes.
-It proposes prevention and control methods adapted to the constraints of developing countries: context-appropriate surveillance tools, new therapeutic molecules, vector control, and vaccine research.
+It proposes prevention and control methods tailored to the constraints of developing countries: context-appropriate surveillance tools, new therapeutic molecules, vector control, and vaccine research.
 Notably, it developed the first vaccine against canine leishmaniasis.
 Label: Joint Research Unit Research UMR)Primary affiliations: CIRAD - IRDSecondary affiliation: UMResearch cluster: Biology-Health Cluster (BS)Doctoral schools: CBS2: Chemical and Biological Sciences for Health - GAIA: Biodiversity, Agriculture, Food, Environment, Earth, Water Website